Armenian military units violate ceasefire 21 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 21 times throughout the day in various direction of the front, using large-caliber machine guns, Report informs citing the press service of the Defense Ministry.
+Military units of the armed forces of Armenia violated ceasefire 21 times throughout the day in various direction of the front, Report informs citing the press service of the Defense Ministry.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Shirvanly, Gorgan village of Fuzuli region, as well as from positions located on nameless hills in Goranboy, Terter and Khojavend regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Shikhlar, Marzili villages of Aghdam region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Aghdam regions.

 News DepartmentNews Author